-Charles Clermont-Ganneau was born in February, 1846.
-It is believed that he was the son of a sculptor.
+Charles Clermont-Ganneau was born in Paris, France, the son of Simon Ganneau, a mystic and sculptor.
+After the death of his father in 1851, he was mentored by Théophile Gautier.
 He pursued literary studies and learned Hebrew, Clermont-Ganneau earned the degree of licencié and entered the school of the Jeunes de Langue.
 This experience prepared him for a career of dragoman in the East.
 Around 1867, his first post was at the consulate in Jerusalem.
 In the 1870s, he identified the biblical city of Gezer (as in Joshua 16:11) with that of Abu Shusha.
 It is also believed that was then employed by the British government to take charge of an archaeological expedition to Palestine.

 Further Discoveries in Palestine